Shyam-Chen/Angular-Starter/README.md

 * Angular, Material and Firebase
 * Ubuntu, Atom, Git, NPM and Docker
 * Pug, Stylus and TypeScript
-* Gulp, Webpack, PostStylus, Typings and BrowserSync
+* Gulp, Webpack, PostStylus, Types and BrowserSync
 * PugLint, Stylint and TSLint
 * Codelyzer, Jasmine, Karma, Protractor and Travis